convince-project/AS2FM/docs/source/index.rst

 As a first toolchain component, we provide a Python script to convert models describing the system and its environment together, given in the CONVINCE robotics JANI flavor as specified in the `data model repository <https://github.com/convince-project/data-model>`_, into `plain JANI <https://jani-spec.org>`_, accepted as input by model checkers.
 A tutorial on how to use the conversion can be found in the :doc:`tutorial section <../tutorials>`.

 The second part of the provided toolchain components centers around system specifications given in SCXML and how to convert them into a plain JANI file for model checking.
-We expect that a full robotic system and the information needed for model checking consist of:
+We expect that a full robotic system and the information needed for model checking consists of:

 * one or multiple ROS nodes in SCXML,
 * the environment model in SCXML,